Fullmetal235/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+CRUD Operations and routes

 - [ ] Describe Middleware?

+middleware is a function that runs before another function to manipulate or validate data before passing it through

 - [ ] Describe a Resource?

+crud operations

 - [ ] What can the API return to help clients know if a request was successful?

+res.status(200)

 - [ ] How can we partition our application into sub-applications?

+useing routes, server.use, module.exports, and requires("")s

 ## Project Setup